microsoft/samples-for-ai/README.md

 The scripts of CNTK are under [MIT license](https://en.wikipedia.org/wiki/MIT_License).

 The scripts of Tensorflow samples are under [Apache 2.0 license](https://en.wikipedia.org/wiki/Apache_License#Version_2.0).
-So we just move the original code here without any change.
+There are no changes on the original code.

 For the scripts of Caffe2, different versions released with different licenses.
 Currently, the master branch is under Apache 2.0 license.
 But the version 0.7 and 0.8.1 were released with [BSD 2-Clause license](https://github.com/caffe2/caffe2/tree/v0.8.1).